-S&P Global Ratings, acting through Standard & Poor's Financial Services LLC (the "Rating Agency"), has assigned a rating of "AA" to the Bonds and a rating of "SP-1+" to the Notes.
+The Township has applied for a rating on the Notes from S&P Global Ratings, acting through Standard & Poor's Financial Services LLC (the "Rating Agency").
+The Township expects to receive a rating in advance of the sale.

-An explanation of the significance of such ratings may be obtained from the Rating Agency at 55 Water Street, New York, New York, 10041.
-The ratings are not a recommendation to buy, sell or hold the Bonds or Notes and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the Rating Agency if, in its judgment, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings by the Rating Agency may have an adverse effect on the market price of the Bonds or Notes.
+An explanation of the significance of such rating may be obtained from the Rating Agency at 55 Water Street, New York, New York, 10041.
+The rating is not a recommendation to buy, sell or hold the Notes and there is no assurance that such rating will continue for any given period of time or that such rating will not be revised downward or withdrawn entirely by the Rating Agency if, in its judgment, circumstances so warrant.
+Any such downward revision or withdrawal of such rating by the Rating Agency may have an adverse effect on the market price of the Notes.